How to Prepare & Assist

 Warning: The City is not responsible for property damage or injuries that result from shoveling snow on sidewalks.

 Want to volunteer to help your neighbors in need this winter?
-The City of Seattle has launched a pilot program to support community snow shoveling.
+The City of Seattle has launched a ‘Neighbors Helping Neighbors’ pilot program to support community snow shoveling.
 The goal is to help seniors and people with mobility challenges get out the door and where they need to go by clearing the sidewalks and walkways near their homes.

 Request Snow Shoveling Help

-If you'd like to sign up to receive volunteer snow shoveling help in the event of snow and ice this winter, please register with our customer care team by emailing 684-Road@seattle.gov or calling (206) 684-7623.
+If you'd like to sign up to receive volunteer snow shoveling help in the event of snow and ice this winter, please register with our Customer Care Team by emailing 684-Road@seattle.gov or calling (206) 684-7623.
 We will do our best to connect you with a volunteer in your neighborhood before winter weather arrives.